NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

 concerning Role Accounts.
 These are required for MSU to remain compliant with their security controls and security plan.

  **Role Account Policies**

- -  A role account is a user account that is shared by one or more users.
+ -  A role account is a user account shared by one or more users.
  -  Role accounts follow the naming convention ``role-baseprojectname``.
  -  There can be only one role account per MSU-HPC project, and a role account can be only assigned to a single project.